How to Delegate Tasks at Work: 10 Tips & Tools to Delegate Effectively

 That way, you can feel confident handing off the tasks and knowing your team member has the information they need to complete the work successfully.

-If you want to cultivate high-performing teams, you need a structure to help them tackle tasks (and address the time-consuming tasks) so both you and your team know exactly what’s expected.
+If you want to cultivate high-performing teams, you need a structure to help them tackle tasks so both you and your team know exactly what’s expected.
 Delegating effectively helps everyone know the task at hand.

 As a project manager or team leader, you should support your team throughout the project, not just at the beginning when you’re providing context.
 This can mean offering training if there are skills they need to develop to succeed.